mathiatt04/computational_physics/cahn-hilliard/README.md

 # Cahn–Hilliard phase separation

-A Fourier spectral solver for the Cahn–Hilliard equation, which models how a mixture of two substances spontaneously separates into regions of each — the process behind spinodal decomposition and Ostwald ripening.
+A Fourier spectral solver for the Cahn–Hilliard equation, which models how a mixture of two substances spontaneously separates into regions of each.
+This is the process behind spinodal decomposition and Ostwald ripening.

 The equation is fourth order in space and nonlinear, which makes it stiff: an explicit